Hadiasad/odin-recipes/README.md

 ## Acknowledgements

-A huge thank you to The Odin Project for providing an incredible, free, and comprehensive curriculum that empowers aspiring developers through hands-on learning. @TheOdinProject
+A huge thank you to [The Odin Project](https://github.com/TheOdinProject) for providing an incredible, free, and comprehensive curriculum that empowers aspiring developers through hands-on learning.